 Use

 This catch-all Action covers miscellaneous feats, normally using a device, tool, or item.
-For example, pulling a sticky lever, forging a famous painting, starting an unfamiliar vehicle, fixing a car, picking a lock, etc. For trivial but Round-consuming Actions like reloading a weapon or pulling a lever, this is usually unchecked.
-Otherwise, Check a relevant CONCEPT vs. a fiat Difficulty.
-Let a failure stand - move the story along instead of allowing retries.
+Pulling a sticky lever, forging a famous painting, starting an unfamiliar vehicle, fixing a car, picking a lock, etc. For trivial but Round-consuming Actions like reloading a weapon or pulling a lever, this is usually unchecked.
+Check MOTIVE vs. a fiat Difficulty, unless they have a better relevant CONCEPT.
+Let a failure stand - move the story along and retry only when something related to the attempt changes.

-• Twists: Delay (gonna need more time here!), break tools, attract unwanted attention.*
+- Twists: Delay (gonna need more time here!), break tools, attract unwanted attention, weird flaw, lower Resources., etc. *

 A party may split a lengthy Use project into smaller ones with varying Difficulties.
 This allows for incremental progress and taking advantage of specialized assistants.
 Naturally, the more people in a cohesive team working on a project, the less time it will also take.